-Where do I even start with this book?
-I honestly don't think I've ever read anything funnier.
-Comedy, the kind that gets you laughing til your eyes water, the kind that gives you the hiccups, is a really difficult thing to do in a novel.
+I don't think I've read anything funnier.
+Comedy, the kind that gets you laughing til your eyes water, the kind that gives you the hiccups, is a tricky thing to do in a novel.
 I think I've only read a handful of books that really nail it.
 So many little things have to be right for it to work, and Darryl delivers the whole kit and kaboodle.

 The hook, of course, is that it's the story of a cuck, but what does cuckoldry mean for Darryl?
 "We cuckolds", he tells his friend, Oothoon,